sanchorelaxo/continuous-delivery-assessment/plan.md

 - [x] Fix modal accessibility issues and backdrop problems
 - [x] Fix language toggle for all authentication UI elements
 - [x] Add comprehensive translations for authentication system
+- [x] Add team name autocomplete with MongoDB integration
-- [ ] Fix language toggle for admin dashboard UI elements, modals, dashboard, tables, cards, buttons, etc.
+- [x] Fix language toggle for admin dashboard UI elements, modals, dashboard, tables, cards, buttons, etc.
-- [ ] Add Assessment Analytics UI for admins
+- [ ] Add Assessment Analytics UI for admins : a list of assessments without follow up submissions (called "one & dones"), radar improvment leaderboards (teams with the most and/or highest improvement scores across the 8 categories), list of most recent assessment submissions (sort by most recent first, also include team name and a boolean that indicates if the team the submission is a first or follow-up), arrange and group these logically in dashboard     )
+)
 ## Current Goal

-Fix language toggle for admin dashboard UI elements, modals, dashboard, tables, cards, buttons, etc.
+**Next Task**: Add Assessment Analytics UI for admins